 I guess now is the most logical spot to get back to Pacific Mall.
 I should really write something up about the wonder that is that shopping centre at some point, because it’s truly awesome and I love it and have many great memories from there, but I’ll keep it simple here and just say it’s a Chinese-style mall with hundreds of tiny shops all falling into a few categories – clothes, home goods, hair/nails/cosmetics, stuffies, accessories for phone, cars, whatever, bootleg media, snacks, and bubble tea.
 Before, back when I brought it up earlier, there were a handful of independent places and 168.
 Then Real Fruit and Ten Ren came in.
 That was it for a few years.
 I was there recently though, and it’s like bubble tea culture moved in and threw up everywhere.

 For many years, bubble tea culture was at a standstill.
-Places like 168 were closing locations all over the place and the few independents that sprang up didn’t last long.
+Places like 168 were closing locations all over and the few independents that sprang up didn’t last long.
 But other chains, like Ten Ren were expanding.
 Maybe they learned their lesson from 168 and were much more modest about it, therefore lasting longer.
 Bubble tea was still present but it blended in and no one was really talking about it much.
 Places like Bubble Republic were still packed on weekend evenings with the Asian kids but places like Bubble Tease and Real Fruit – coincidentally the ONLY TWO bubble tea locations in my whole city that I moved to after we left Mississauga 10 years ago, both in the mall (BT is shit and RF is a last resort because there is nothing else here) – had a slow trickle of customers.

 And then!! 🎉🎉🎉 Bubble tea hit the second wave.
 Naturally, being Canada, things happen here after they happen in the States.
 I experienced “new bubble tea” in San Francisco with Hubby’s cousins about a year before it caught on here.
 Obviously with the large Asian population on the American west coast and their actual physical proximity to Asia, there were a ton of pre-existing shops there but one of the ones they took us to had a menu unlike any I’d seen before.
 Instead of the 3-4 basic styles with a multitude of flavours, there were way less flavours but many more customizations and toppings.
 At a Gong Cha location in Berkley, I got a plain green tea flavour but with a ‘milk foam cap’ from their “mustache series” menu.
 I also had to specify how much ice and sugar I wanted.
 Brilliant!
 Hubby’s cousin explained to me a lot of places were like that now and really popular in Hong Kong.
 (They go there a lot.)